peds24/cse134b-hw5-personal-website/README.md

 3. Adjusted media queries
 - Finalized media queries for all pages that adapt properly two 3 device types: phone tablet and desktop.

+4. EmailJS integration
+- Integrated EmailJS into the contact form, allowing users to send their information directly to my email.
+This ensures that I receive messages promptly and can respond quickly.